 A common ingredient in the proofs of long-range order for $q=3$ colors in $\Z^d$, as well as for the hard-core model, is the use of sophisticated \emph{contour methods}.
-The underlying idea is similar to the argument of Peierls -- identify regions of `excitations' away from the ordered state, show that any specific excitation is unlikely and use a union bound to show that the probability that there exists an excitation is small.
-However, the idea in this form fails for the models mentioned above, as the probability of specific excitations is not sufficiently small to allow the use of the union bound.
-As a remedy, one is led to a coarse-graining technique where several different excitations are grouped together according to a common `approximation', the probability of each approximation is shown to be small, the number of approximations is shown to be small (compared with the number of excitations) and a union bound over approximations is then applied to show that the probability that there exists an excitation is small.
-The notion of approximation which turns out to be fruitful takes advantage of the following geometric property of the excitation regions in the $3$-coloring and hard-core models -- these regions have all their vertex boundary on a single sublattice of~$\Z^d$.
-Such regions have been termed `odd cutsets' in \cite{peled2010high}.
+The underlying idea is similar to the argument of Peierls -- identify regions of ``excitations'', i.e., deviations from the ordered state, show that any specific excitation is unlikely and use a union bound to show that the probability that there exists an excitation is small.
+However, the idea in this form fails for the proper $3$-coloring and hard-core models, as the probability of specific excitations is not sufficiently small to allow the use of the union bound.
+As a remedy, one is led to a ``coarse-graining'' technique, in which several different excitations are grouped together according to a common ``approximation'', the probability of each approximation is shown to be small, the number of approximations is shown to be small (compared with the number of excitations) and a union bound over approximations is then applied to show that the probability that there exists an excitation is small.
+The notion of approximation which turns out to be fruitful takes advantage of the following geometric property of the excitation regions in the $3$-coloring and hard-core models -- these regions have all their vertex boundary on one of the two sublattices of~$\Z^d$.
+Such regions have been termed ``odd cutsets'' in \cite{peled2010high}.
 The idea to group such regions according to a common approximation can be traced back to the works of Korshunov and Sapozhenko~\cite{korshunov1981number,Korshunov1983Th,sapozhenko1987onthen,sapozhenko1989number,sapozhenko1991number} in the context of general bipartite graphs, with further developments and applications to statistical physics questions on $\Z^d$ made by Galvin~\cite{Galvin2003hammingcube,galvin2007sampling,galvin2008sampling}, Galvin--Kahn~\cite{galvin2004phase}, Galvin--Kahn--Randall--Sorkin~\cite{galvin2012phase}, Galvin--Randall~\cite{galvin2007torpid}, Galvin--Tetali~\cite{galvin2004slow,galvin2006slow}, Feldheim--Spinka~\cite{feldheim2015long,feldheim2016growth}, Peled~\cite{peled2010high} and Peled--Samotij~\cite{peled2014odd}.
 This core idea is also used and further developed in this work.